Cybernetic art: History

 Cybernetic Serendipity: The Computer and the Arts curated by Jasia Reichardt at the Institute of Contemporary Arts, London, England in 1968 is attributed at being one of the first exhibition of cybernetic art.

+Composer Herbert Brün participated in the Biological Computer Laboratory and was later involved in the founding of the School for Designing a Society.

 Leading art theorists and historians in this field include Christiane Paul (curator), Frank Popper, Christine Buci-Glucksmann, Dominique Moulon, Robert C. Morgan, Roy Ascott, Margot Lovejoy, Edmond Couchot, Fred Forest and Edward A. Shanken.
+Others in the creative arts who are associated with cybernetics include Roland Kayn, Ruairi Glynn, Pauline Oliveros, Tom Scholte, and Stephen Willats.